 - Finance

-- Motor Company Product & Operations
+- Digital & Operations

 Global Hierarchy.
-Harley-Davidson’s organizational structure has a global hierarchy that relates with centralization and the function-based groups.
+Harley-Davidson’s organizational structure has a global hierarchy that relates to centralization and the function-based groups.
 For example, the corporate headquarters have the highest authority in the global organization.
 Concerns experienced in local motorcycle markets are escalated toward the corporate headquarters in the United States.

-Harley-Davidson’s Organizational Structure Advantages & Disadvantages
+Harley-Davidson’s Organizational Structure: Advantages & Disadvantages

 References